Courtesy and good etiquette at lunch is required from everyone, in order to create an orderly and relaxing lunchtime

 The use, possession of, distribution of, or active contact with, or collection of money for illicit street drugs, alcohol, marijuana, inhalants, e-cigarettes, vapors or nicotine is prohibited in school, on school board property or in the context of any school-related activity.
 This includes lunch time, whether on or off school property.
-Consequences may include suspension, being issued a fine by Calgary Police Service (CPS) School Resource Office, being charged with disturbing the proceedings of a school, and a re-entry meeting with the CPS and your parents.
+Consequences may include suspension, being issued a fine by Calgary Police Service (CPS) School Resource Office, being charged with disturbing the proceedings of a school, and a re-entry meeting with the CPS and parents.

 Any object designed, intended for, or used for intimidation, threat or infliction of bodily harm is considered to be a weapon.
 It is a criminal offence, and will result in serious disciplinary action, and on a case-by-case basis, referral to the CPS.

 Harassment, including verbal, physical, online, and/or cyber-bullying, is a criminal offence, and is not tolerated under any circumstances.
 School responses are framed on the CBE CARES: Collaboration for Anti-Racism and Equity Supports and CBE Bullying Prevention guidelines.
 Workshops and special presentations will be offered to students, staff and parents on a regular basis to develop the needed digital literacy skills to safely navigate the online environment.

-Students should know their lockers, desk, backpack, purses, computer, etc. and their contents may be searched by a staff member when there are reasonable grounds to believe there has been a breach of school regulations or discipline or as a matter of school welfare or safety.
+Students should know their lockers, desk, backpack, purses, computer, etc. and their contents may be searched by school administration when there are reasonable grounds to believe there has been a breach of school regulations or discipline or as a matter of school welfare or safety.

 Guest and Student Teachers